How to Fix a Smelly Garburator

 Why Does My Garburator Stink?

-Use these steps to freshen up the interior of your garburator and eliminate odors:
+Use these steps to freshen up the interior of your garburator and eliminate odours:

 Gather up some baking soda, vinegar, and a kettle full of boiling water to create a mild chemical reaction that will loosen stuck-on debris deep in the interior of the unit.
-Heat 250 ml of vinegar in the microwave for 30 to 60 seconds, and set aside while you pour 64 grams of baking soda down the drain.
+Heat 250 ml of vinegar in the microwave for 30 to 60 seconds to get it close to boiling, and set aside while you pour 65 grams of baking soda down the drain.
 Add the vinegar, and plug the drain for several minutes to give the two ingredients time to foam and react.
-Next, remove the drain plug, and carefully pour the kettle full of water down the drain to flush out the baking soda, vinegar, and loosened organic matter.
+Next, remove the drain plug and carefully pour the kettle full of water down the drain to flush out the baking soda, vinegar, and loosened organic matter.

-Kosher salt or rock salt are both abrasive enough to scrub the interior of the garburator without harming it, and when used in conjunction with ice cubes they make an effective solution to remove any stubborn, leftover matter.
-Start by pouring 128 grams of ice cubes into the drain and turn on the garburator, before adding 64 grams of rock salt or kosher salt and turning on the cold water tap.
+Kosher salt or rock salt are both abrasive enough to scrub the interior of the garburator without harming it and when used in conjunction with ice cubes, they make an effective solution to remove any stubborn, leftover matter.
+Start by pouring 125 grams of ice cubes into the drain and turn on the garburator before adding 65 grams of rock salt or kosher salt and turning on the cold water tap.